 Wes Moss was born in 1976 in Pennsylvania.
 He earned a degree in economics from the University of North Carolina at Chapel Hill.
 He started his career as a financial advisor for Prudential Securities.
 Then he moved to UBS Financial Services to serve as Vice President – Investments.
 At this time he also became a certified financial planner (CFP).
 In 2004, Moss was a contestant in season 2 of “The Apprentice.”

 In 2009, Moss joined forces with Capital Investment Advisors (CIA).
-He now serves as chief investment strategist at CIA.
-CIA manages more than $1 billion in client assets.
+He now serves as Managing Partner and Chief Investment Strategist at CIA.
+CIA manages more than $4 billion in client assets.
 Moss is also a partner at Wela, which is a digital advisory service that offers free financial management tools to clients.

 Financial Focus and Philosophy